Want to follow along with this writing? Sign up Today, it's free and easy

 Thrilling & suspenseful!
 I was really enjoying the Old West-esque set up.
 You managed to pack in a lot of detail, background, and character development within the word limit (I'm assuming it was 750?)
 Are you planning on continuing with this at all?
 I really hope you do because I'm genuinely interested in finding out what happened to Annabeth, who the Taggers are, and if they ever get ahold of the Narrika.
 Great job!

-almost 2 years ago •Brooklyn Fairchild• said:
+about 2 years ago •Brooklyn Fairchild• said:

 Amazing!
 Your dialogue was a little confusing at times, but the premise of the story was chilling and the characters were very, very realistic.
 I wish I had known a little more about Annabeth, the ring, and the relationship the narrator had to Annabeth.
 Other than that, though, this was excellent and I was hungry for more at the end.
 It felt like this could be turned into a novel, but that may just be wishful thinking on my part :)